sisve/openconnect-wrapper/readme.md

 If the option exists, prefer connect to vpns that are running as "split tunneling".
 This means that they declare some routes that should go over the vpn connection, and let the rest of the traffic stay on your local network.

-## Add more virtual ethernet adapters.
+## Add more virtual ethernet adapters on Windows

 Every vpn connection uses a "TAP virtual ethernet adapter".
 TAP-Windows created one during installation, but you need to create more if you want to connect to several vpns concurrently.
 To add another ethernet adapter, find the "Add a new TAP virtual ethernet adapter" on your start menu, and execute it with administrator privileges.